Secure Adaptive Group Testing: Introduction

 \section{Introduction}

-\emph{Group Testing} (GT) was introduced in the seminal study by Dorfman to identify syphilis infected draftees while dramatically reducing the number of required assays~\cite{dorfman1943detection}.
+\emph{Group Testing} (GT) was introduced in a seminal study by Dorfman to identify syphilis infected draftees while dramatically reducing the number of required assays~\cite{dorfman1943detection}.
 Specifically, the objective of GT is to identify a small subset of $K$ unknown defective items within a much larger set of $N$ items, conducting as few measurements $T$ as possible.

 This problem has been analyzed in various scenarios \cite{du2000combinatorial}, one of which, \emph{Non-Adaptive Group Testing} (NGT), is when the entire pooling strategy is decided on beforehand.
-This scenario has also been formulated as a channel coding problem, e.g., \ifveryshort\cite{atia2012boolean}\else\cite{atia2012boolean, malyutov2013search, aydinian2013information,atia2015correction}\fi, where each codeword is associated with the pool tests its associated item participates in.
+This scenario has also been formulated as a channel coding problem, e.g., \ifveryshort\cite{atia2012boolean}\else\cite{atia2012boolean, malyutov2013search, aydinian2013information}\fi, where each item is associated with a codeword, defining the pool-tests in which it participates.
+Recently GT was considered as well for testing coronavirus disease 2019 (COVID-19) using significantly fewer tests that the number of the tested items \cite{narayanan2020accelerated,theagarajan2020group,seong2020group,shental2020efficient,petersen2020practical,ben2020large}.
+In particular, for COVID-19, due to practical constraints on the maximum number of pool-test which can be analyzed together, GT is used in many cases in batches of $T$ tests each \cite{shental2020efficient,petersen2020practical,ben2020large}, when $T$ is not necessarily very large.
+For example, in \cite{shental2020efficient}, the number of pool-tests is 48.